Year-End Sale is Live! Find Exclusive Prices on the Best Selling Pharma & MedTech Reports.Check Now!

 Necrotizing Enterocolitis Epidemiology

-- The total number of incident cases of necrotizing enterocolitis in the US was ~4,000 in 2022 and is expected to decline during the forecast period.
+• The total number of incident cases of necrotizing enterocolitis in the US was ~4,000 cases in 2023 and is expected to decline during the forecast period.

 Necrotizing Enterocolitis Drug Chapters

 The drug chapter segment of the necrotizing enterocolitis report encloses a detailed analysis of the late-stage (Phase III) pipeline drug.
-There are currently no approved therapies for necrotizing enterocolitis.
-It also helps understand the clinical trial details, expressive pharmacological action, agreements and collaborations, advantages and disadvantages of each included drug and the latest news and press releases.
+It also helps understand the clinical trial details, expressive pharmacological action, agreements and collaborations, advantages and disadvantages of each included drug, and the latest news and press releases.
+Currently, there are no approved therapies for necrotizing enterocolitis.
+IBP-9414 stands as the sole medication under development aimed at reducing or preventing the incidence of NEC in premature babies (≤1,500 grams).

 Emerging Drug